 It's easier to squeeze the water out into another vessel.
 In our timed tests, we managed to squeeze a liter's worth of water in about 2 minutes and 28 seconds.
 This process can feel tedious if you're filtering a day's worth of water for two people.
 The fastest product we tested was the Katadyn Gravity Camp at 40 seconds per liter, followed closely by the MSR Guardian at 42 seconds.

-The S2 does it all, relatively well.
-If you're looking for a purifier to treat your water while overseas in a frontcountry settingm this product could be for you.
+The S2 does it all relatively well.
+If you're looking for a purifier to treat your water while overseas in a frontcountry setting this product could be for you.
 It's relatively easy to use and effective.
 It's not a great choice for backpacking trips and is unnecessary in the US or Canada.

 — Jessica Haist